 There are lots of things that people consider luxurious that I consider part of being a rational adult.
 For example: I’m 6'6".
 If I fly economy, I’m a physical and mental wreck for three days.
 So if people pay me to perform, saving £1,000 by flying me in economy is foolish, especially if they pay me eight times that in fees.
 Also, if I spend a couple of hours a day doing stuff on my phone of course I’m going to upgrade it every year.
 It would be retarded not to do that.
 The extra £500 is nothing!

 At the moment I’m saving, but of course, the big chunk of money in my business account is waiting to be given to the tax man.
 I am putting money into a savings account for Ripley.

-Do you have any debt?
 Not any more.
 But a few months ago I still did, from my divorce.
 When we separated there were big household bills that I didn’t know about and my business collapsed because all sorts of shenanigans from clients and colleagues, so I had to take out a couple of loans.
 This time four years ago I was completely buggered.
 Now that historical debt has all disappeared.

-Were you ever poor?
 I’ve been through periods, even two to three years ago, when I was very skint, verging on ruin.
 I don’t ever want to be in that position again.
 But having gone through that, I’ve realized that stuff isn’t important to me — quality of life is.

 A divorce is expensive.
 Terrible life decisions.
 Depression in my mid-20s, which meant not being able to take opportunities or deliver on them.
 So when I find myself in the opposite position — being cheerful and having a good run — then I’ll spend the extra £5 on good wine.
 Because all that stuff may be fleeting.
 A rational reaction may be to save for a rainy day.
 But I have faith that even if it all falls apart there are only so many more drinks I can have, only so many more coffees I can drink, only so many more mornings I can spend in cafés with beautiful women.